jacksonpradolima/PyNeurGen/README.md

 This is a fork of the PyNeurGen based on release 0.3.1.
 The original site is http://pyneurgen.sourceforge.net/ with the source code at https://sourceforge.net/projects/pyneurgen/

+**NOTE** The [owner](jacksonpradolima) of this repository has no affiliation with official PyNeurGen project.
+This repo is periodically updated as a kindness to others who have shown interest in it.
+Therefore, this exists to provide an easy way to access and contribute with the project, nothing more.

 # About

 This package provides the Python "pyneurgen" module, which contains several